 Every home and family is different, so the size of your system will depend on your energy needs and roof space.
 If you keep your thermostat at 75 degrees in the summer, you might need a larger solar energy system than someone that keeps their thermostat at 82 degrees.

-We design a custom fit solar system to meet your specific usage needs and routines.
-Before the system is installed, you will have an opportunity to see the design of the final system.
+We are a solar energy provider who will design a custom fit solar system to meet your specific usage needs and routines.
+Before the home solar panel system is installed, you will have an opportunity to see the design of the final solar energy system.

 By generating your own electricity, your electric bill will be lowered significantly.
 Actual savings depend on the size of your solar system and your current electric usage.
 You may still draw some power from your utility, but at a lower priced rate.
 We design a system that is considered the best fit for your home and determine the ideal utility rate for your remaining energy needs.

 When you go solar, you can expect lower utility bills.
 Most people who decide to go solar use a combination of solar power and standard utilities, however, any energy you cut out of your utilities (and it will be cut by quite a lot!) is energy you don’t have to pay for when you purchase your solar system.
 Not only that but any energy you aren’t using can effectively be sold back to the utility agency, often in the form of an energy credit.
 With solar power, not only are you saving money, but you can also be making money, as well as protecting yourself from rising utility costs in the future.

 Finally, you can also take advantage of the Federal Solar Tax Credit, which allows you to deduct 30% of the solar panel installation cost!

 Fossil fuels are continuing to become rarer, yet they are in continual demand.
 This is one of the main factors contributing to the world’s current energy crisis.
 The way we extract and process these materials also comes with a price on the environment.